 There are three ways to participate to assure the future of farming.

-1. VOLUNTEER (no payment, services, or product can be accepted) See #2 below for the list of areas where we need volunteers to help train the new farmers.
+1. VOLUNTEER (no payment, services, or farm products can be given to you in exchange for your time, or support) See #2 below for the list of areas where we need volunteers to help train the new farmers.
+We cannot give you farm products as we need all income from farm products to help pay for the cost of operation.

 Each trainee decides on the areas he/she is interested in learning and an individual agreement is created.
 Some may want to own their own livestock, some may just want to grow food for family, some may want to grow product to market to the consumer, etc. The following is not an exhaustive list of the possible areas to work: